Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+My pipeline is in my process_image2() method in my P1 jupyter notebook.
+There are 6 steps in my pipeline:
+1) Convert to greyscale
+2) Apply Canny Edge detection to image.
+3) Apply Gaussian smoothing to the image (not explicitly listed in the process_image2() method; applied in step 2's method).
+4) Define a region of interest, and bitwise and the image with that region to exclude non-lane-line-items.
+5) Calculate the hough lines.
+6) Draw lines on image by using the hould lines as input.

+## Detailed Description of Each Step

+# 1) Convert to greyscale
+My first step was to create a greyscale image.
+I did so with the following function: greyscale_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
+[greyscale image]: ./intermediate_result_images/1_grayscale.png "Grayscale"

+--
 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...